Need help with state nomination?

 Your expression of interest must include the suburb and post code of your Western Australian educational institution campus where you completed your study.

-For a list of all currently accredited educational institutions visit the Western Australian accredited educational institutions page.
+For a list of all currently accredited educational institutions please view the information about SNMP eligibility requirements here

 You must have: